My Value Picks

 Fund Manager:

 I only invest in funds managed by good fund managers/investors.
-I look at the track record of the fund managers for at least 11 years to distinguish skill from luck.
-For example, Chandresh Nigam and Rajeev Thakkar are good fund managers.
+I look at the track record of the fund managers for at least 10 years to distinguish skill from luck.
+Rajeev Thakkar, R Srinivasan are good fund managers.

 Value Investor Rajeev Thakkar: